jasync-sql/jasync-sql/mysql-async/README.md

 java.nio.ByteBuffer | blob
 io.netty.buffer.ByteBuf | blob

+The maximum size of a blob is 2^24-8 bytes (almost 16 MiB).

 You don't have to match exact values when sending parameters for your prepared statements, MySQL is usually smart enough to understand that if you have sent an Int to `smallint` column it has to truncate the 4 bytes into 2.